Workington A.F.C.: Modern non-League years

-By the last match of this season Reds were in second place, behind Warrington Rylands and the Reds final game was away to already relegated Market Drayton Town FC.
-A 1–1 draw with Market Drayton saw the Reds finish 1 point behind Rylands who also drew their final game.
+By the last match of this season, the Reds were in second place, behind Warrington Rylands and the Reds final game was away to already relegated Market Drayton Town FC.
+A 1–1 draw with Market Drayton saw the Reds finish one point behind Rylands who also drew their final game.
 Another trip to the playoffs followed, with Reds losing 2–3 to Marine AFC who eventually won the playoffs and were promoted.
 Manager Chris Willcock left at the end of the season and was replaced was Danny Grainger who commenced his second managerial spell with the club.